 Can I move my crypto to another exchange or another wallet?

-Yes.
-You’re free to move your crypto to any other wallet or exchange.
+Yes, you’re free to move your crypto to any other wallet or exchange.
 Some people will want to put away their crypto in cold storage and others might want to transfer it to a self-custodial wallet to get access to more cryptocurrencies not available on an exchange.

-If you opened two exchange accounts, one for your traditional solo 401k and another for your Roth solo 401k, make sure that crypto in these accounts never get mixed with each other.
+Just make sure to keep all transactions (even offline transactions) separate from each other.
+For example, if you buy a hardware wallet, it must be purchased by your solo 401k trust, not you.
+If you opened two exchange accounts, one for your traditional solo 401k and another for your Roth solo 401k, make sure that crypto in these accounts never get mixed.

 How long will it take for me to buy crypto with a solo 401k?